mustafaemirhanyildiz/kafka-cdc/README.md

 -Navigate to the project directory using the command line or terminal.

--Run the command docker compose up to start the required services (Kafka and MongoDB).
+-Run the command "docker compose up" to start the required services (Kafka and MongoDB).

 -Wait for 15-20 seconds to allow the services to start successfully.